Raspberry Pi » Raspberry Pi Expansion Boards » Pololu Dual G2 High-Power Motor Drivers for Raspberry Pi »

 - Active current limiting (chopping) with approximate default threshold of 50 A (can be adjusted lower)

 This version of the 18v18 motor driver is fully assembled, with a 2×20-pin 0.1″ female header (for the Raspberry Pi interface) and a six-pin strip of 5 mm terminal blocks (for board power and motor outputs) soldered in.
+It can be distinguished from the other versions by its red PCB and the number 150 on top of the six tall silver electrolytic capacitors at the corner of the board.
 (See item #3750 for a kit version with connectors included but not soldered in.)

 Pololu Dual G2 High-Power Motor Driver 18v18 for Raspberry Pi (assembled version) with included hardware.